Hillary Clinton’s Congo Blow-Up

 This appears to be the new CDS meme — “Hillary is a mad b**ch.”
 They used to say she was “cold and calculating” but now she’s out of control.
 Exactly how do they think she should have responded to the “What does your husband thnk?” question coming from the translator?

-As you can see in the video, Clinton was ticked off at being asked what a male leader thought, especially when her purpose in this region is to draw a bull’s eye on the rape and of in the Congo.
+As you can see in the video, Clinton was ticked off at being asked what a male leader thought, especially when her purpose in this region is to draw a bull’s eye on the rape and torture of women in the Congo.

 The United States Secretary of State obviously didn’t appreciate the misogyny, which is rampant in the Congo and other African nations, born out by the questioner expecting her to “channel” a male.
 Assistant Secretary P.J.
 Crowley responded.

-“The Secretary of State is going to Goma Tuesday, to draw attention to the plight of who are victims of rape as a weapon of war” in Congo, he said.
+“The Secretary of State is going to Goma Tuesday, to draw attention to the plight of women who are victims of rape as a weapon of war” in Congo, he said.
 “She did react to what she heard,” Crowley explained.
 Even if the interpreter mixed up the translation, he said, “you can’t separate the question from the setting.”

 There can be no doubt that Clinton came off harsh in this setting.
-A little righteous indignation from the most powerful female persona on the planet was in order, especially considering in the Congo are in danger most of the hours of their waking and sleeping lives.
+A little righteous indignation from the most powerful female persona on the planet was in order, especially considering women in the Congo are in danger most of the hours of their waking and sleeping lives.

 CNN reports that after the event Clinton and the questioner “seemed to have reached an understanding,” according to Crowley.